Symplectic Neural Flows for Modeling and Discovery: Methodology

 The loss function is then given by

 with $\mathcal{L}_1$ and $\mathcal{L}_2$ defined as in \Cref{eq:L1} and \Cref{eq:L2}.
-For the MLP, we replace $\mathcal{L}_2$ with $\widetilde{\mathcal{L}}_2$.
-Notice that $\mathcal{H}(\bar{\psi})$ is the exact Hamiltonian behind the \texttt{SympFlow} $\bar{\psi}$, and the loss $\mathcal{L}_2(\bar{\psi})$ provides a comparison between the exact flow $\phi_{H,t}$ and the \texttt{SympFlow} via zeroth-order information, i.e., based on the exact energies behind those maps.
+For the MLP, we replace $\mathcal{L}_2$ with $\widetilde{\mathcal{L}}_2$. \one{In the experiments, we compare the case without regularization, $\gamma=0$, with the one with regularization, $\gamma=1$.
+Such a regularization significantly improves the results for the MLP.
+This does not occur for \texttt{SympFlow}, which performs well in the unregularized case as well{, which, sometimes, also outperforms the regularized network.}} Notice that $\mathcal{H}(\bar{\psi})$ is the exact Hamiltonian behind the \texttt{SympFlow} $\bar{\psi}$, and the loss $\mathcal{L}_2(\bar{\psi})$ provides a comparison between the exact flow $\phi_{H,t}$ and the \texttt{SympFlow} via zeroth-order information, i.e., based on the exact energies behind those maps.
 Importantly, the $\mathcal{L}_2$ term allows us to perform a \emph{backward error analysis}\textemdash while \texttt{SympFlow} does not generally solve the ODE under consideration, it solves a time-dependent Hamiltonian ODE, for a Hamiltonian which is driven towards $H$ during the training process.
 The fact that $\mathcal{H}(\bar{\psi})$ is time-dependent implies that the flow $\bar{\psi}$ does not conserve $\mathcal{H}$, as it is expected for non-autonomous Hamiltonian systems.
-However, if \eqref{eq:L2} is small enough, the Hamiltonian $\mathcal{H}(\bar{\psi})$ will not be strongly dependent on time, hence leading to an almost conservation of $H$ by the \texttt{SympFlow}.
+However, if \Cref{eq:L2} is small enough, the Hamiltonian $\mathcal{H}(\bar{\psi})$ will not be strongly dependent on time, hence leading to an almost conservation of $H$ by the \texttt{SympFlow}.
 We further expand on this aspect below.